 Also called cottony blight owing to its cotton candy-like growth and appearance, pythium blight occurs in dark patches of grass measuring roughly ½” to 4” in diameter.

-Most pythium blight spots are greasy-looking and grey in color when wet and yellow when they dry out.
+Most pythium blight spots are greasy-looking and grey when wet and yellow when they dry out.
 Pythium blight may look normal at first like damp patches of grass that after some time develop grey mold.

 Once the infected grass dies, it becomes harder to spot the disease but you’ll see yellow patches in the areas the disease was present.